How to Price a Job Properly (Step-by-Step for Tradesmen)

 Step 5: Add Profit

-Profit is not the same as wages.
+Profit is not wages.

-Your labour pays your wages.
+Your labour pays your wage.

 Profit is what makes your business worth running.

-• Time off
+• Take time off

 Example: